Governance

 • Protecting data with technical cybersecurity measures such as encryption, data access restrictions, and threat detection monitoring.

-Bridgestone has established this global organizational structure to quickly respond to information security incidents and regularly conducts both internal and external audits to verify the effectiveness of security controls.
+Bridgestone has established this global structure to quickly respond to information security incidents and regularly conducts both internal and external audits to verify the effectiveness of security controls.
 Additionally, Bridgestone continues to strengthen measures to provide effective monitoring of its websites, networks, and other systems, as well as the improvement of security controls such as email filtering to help detect of suspicious emails.

 Bridgestone sells products in more than 150 countries worldwide, and the potential of a data security incident or ransomware attack which may impact its business operations could vary considerably from region to region based on local laws and regulations.
 The impact of a data security incident could lead to significant operational disruption and/or result in fines and penalties or damages under various privacy and data security laws, rules, regulations, or lawsuits brought by impacted individuals.
 A data security incident might also damage the Bridgestone brand now and in the future.
 Based on the complexity of cybersecurity threats, Bridgestone reviews multiple information and communication security categories when evaluating emerging cyber risks, including topics such as data protection, threat and vulnerability management, identity and access management, and security governance.